 With access to Europe’s highest lifts, Breuil-Cervinia links with Valtournenche, and also Zermatt in Switzerland, to offer 360km of pistes, with an abundance of great cruising runs.
 Heli-skiing and a fantastic snow park are on the menu too!
 Cervinia sits in a rugged high-altitude basin in the lap of Monte Cervino (better known in English by its Austrian name, the Matterhorn) and Piccolo Cervino (the Klein Matterhorn), at the head of a long side valley that rises north from the Valle d'Aosta.

-After years of groundbreaking work, the vision of an all-season link between Breuil-Cervinia and Zermatt has become a reality.
-The opening of the new 3S cableway from the Matterhorn Glacier Paradise Mountain station at 3,883m to the Testa Grigia valley station marks the completion of the Matterhorn Alpine Crossing.
-This will be a fantastic link, both for skiers looking to rack up the miles, and non-skiers looking explore even further.
-The new route includes the highest border crossing by cable car in the Alps at a staggering 3,480m.
+After years of groundbreaking work, the vision of an all-season link between Breuil-Cervinia and Zermatt has become a reality!
+The opening earlier this year of the new 3S cableway from the Matterhorn Glacier Paradise Mountain station at 3,883m to the Testa Grigia valley station marks the completion of the Matterhorn Alpine Crossing.

 The resort is actually a good choice for beginners and intermediates.
 The ski area is mostly comprised of easy to mid-range blue and very light red runs, and piste grooming here is of a consistently high standard, making this a great playground for keen intermediates who enjoy big-mileage cruising and big-mountain landscapes.
 This area is also home to some famous slopes such as the descent of the Ventina that reaches the town rom Plateau Rosà, or the 'Reine Blanche' (White Queen), which is the longest route in the area, 22 km of descent, starting from the Klein Matterhorn down to Valtournenche.